Ocado Retail boss Melanie Smith to leave business next month

 LONDON, July 19 (Reuters) - Ocado Group OCDO.L, the online supermarket and technology firm, said on Tuesday that Melanie Smith, the CEO of its Ocado Retail joint venture with Marks & Spencer MKS.L, would leave the business at the end of next month.

-Smith will be succeeded by Lawrence Hene on an interim basis, who previously was Ocado Retail's deputy CEO and is a current non-executive director.
+Smith, who has led the joint venture since its formation in 2019, will be succeeded by Lawrence Hene on an interim basis.
+He is a previous deputy CEO of Ocado Retail and is a current non-executive director.

 A permanent successor will be appointed in due course, added the group.